 Communicators, especially those within the evangelical community, love to use alliteration.
 It can be a helpful literary tool for impressing the points of a sermon or other spoken or written work upon the minds of an audience.
 Then there are those times when forcing alliteration leads to some sticky messaging.
 Such is the case with the phrase “worship and the Word,” often used by church leaders to cleverly describe a gathering that contains music and preaching—“Join us this Sunday for worship and the Word!”

 At least two things are problematic with this description.
 First, it creates a false dichotomy by equating worship with music, as if preaching is not worship.
-Second, such distinctions either elevate these items over all other elements of worship, or worse, limit worship to music and preaching, to the neglect of other biblically-ordained worship activities.
+Second, such distinctions either elevate these items over all other elements of worship, or worse, limit a gathering to music and preaching, to the neglect of other biblically-ordained worship practices.

 An appropriate understanding of these terms, however, does not create a dichotomy, but rather, unites worship with the Word.
 This union recognizes that the Word of God should regulate, provide, and inform the elements, shape, and substance of corporate worship.